A revolutionary new path into secondary teaching

 Are there fees for Nexus students?

-There are no up-front fees if you are a domestic student or a permanent visa holder.
+There are no up-front fees if you are an Australian citizen.
 This is the same as the usual M. Teaching.
 Nexus are Commonwealth Supported Places (CSPs) which you can read about here.
 Please check whether you are eligible.

 Can I defer my studies?